 Resolution can be achieved in many cases for less than the $5,000.00, an initial retainer that couples are often each required to pay to retain their own counsel ($10,000.00 total).

 Will the mediator tell us the law or make rulings?

 The mediator will not make legal judgments or rulings pertaining to your issues, but may have recommendations for you to consider.
 If general concepts of law are shared, they are done so in the nature of compromise, not necessarily to confine the parties in reaching a resolution.

 Do I still get a lawyer?

 Participants in mediation are strongly encouraged to obtain their own lawyer as they go through the process, or for review purposes, to understand and appreciate their rights under the law.

-Although Weinberg, Kaplan & Smith, P.A. always advises the parties to at least consult with counsel to understand their legal rights, it is possible to proceed with processing an agreement on a pro se (self-represented) basis.
+Although WKS always advises the parties to at least consult with counsel to understand their legal rights, it is possible to proceed with processing an agreement on a pro se (self-represented) basis.

 Absolutely.
 Everything discussed in mediation is strictly without prejudice and confidential.
 This certifies that business associates, other family members, or friends will not be privy to issues the parties intend to keep private.